 See Sada Pathor in a Video

-I captured this video of Sada Pathor with my normal Nokia phone.
+I captured this video of Sada Pathor with my simple Nokia phone.
 What a strong current!
 And look at the color of the water, what a dark blue it is!
 This is how Sada Pathor continues to fascinate beauty-loving tourists.